jaeckanaquth/resume/readme.md

 ## Professional Experience

-### Data Engineer, Drishya AI Labs (September 2020 – Present)
+### Sr. Data Scientist, Drishya AI Labs (September 2020 – Present)

-- An IT company dealing with creating Oil and Gas AI with an employee strength of 40.
+- An IT company dealing with creating Oil and Gas AI with an employee strength of 30.
 - Driving growth and innovation for the company with 2 core products -- Brains and Artisan.
 Brains is an AI product that finds intelligence from data while Artisan is an AI product that finds intelligence from images.
 - Coordinating the adoption of standardization of policies and resources to prevent fluctuations or anomalies in the infrastructure of the company and predict the growth of the company and estimate for a new project.
 - Initiating and managing digital platforms for the company and good architecture review by endorsing best practices and enforcing policies and security regulations by supplementing tools to aid and guide developers.
 - Streamlining the maintenance, testing, and designing of infrastructure resources in the company; Reviewing and remodeling the company’s existing budget and technology.

+### Intern Data Scientist, Reliance Industries Limited (06/2019 - 05/2020)
+Intern -- Worked in Machine Learning and Data Science Team for R&D Management Enterprise under SAP

+- Worked on a project to predict equipment failure using machine learning algorithms and data analysis tools.
+- Conducted data cleaning, preprocessing, and feature engineering on large datasets using Python and SQL.
+- Built predictive models using algorithms such as Random Forest, Gradient Boosting, and Neural Networks.
+- Used data visualization tools such as Tableau to present insights and results to management.
+- Worked in a team environment to develop and improve the existing ML models.
+- Contributed to the development of an end-to-end pipeline for data ingestion, processing, modeling, and deployment.

 #### Achievements